Key Takeaway

 1. Mobile Money (M-Pesa)

-Money goes directly to recipient's M-Pesa account.
+Money is transferred directly to the recipient's M-Pesa account.

 2. Bank Deposit

-Money deposited into recipient's Kenyan bank account.
+Money is transferred and deposited into the recipient's bank account in Kenya.

 3. Cash Pickup